 Charges for Information

-The information set out in the schedule of charges details our charges for providing you with information under the Freedom of Information Act 2000 (FoIA), the Environmental Information Regulations 2004 (EIR) and the Data Protection Act 1998.
+The information set out in the schedule of charges details our charges for providing you with information under the Freedom of Information Act 2000 (FoIA) and the Environmental Information Regulations 2004 (EIR).
 Our charges reflect current statutory requirements and guidance.

 The Freedom of Information Act 2000